 Spanish conquistadors encountered an avocado tree growing in the yards of every household in these first nation’s villages.
 In the larger cities like Tikal and Palenque it was also common to see the large avocado trees supplying fruit when in season.
 In these cultures, tribute was paid to the emperor through a myriad of gifts, including mushrooms, birds, reptiles, insects, mammals, fruits, nuts and seeds etc. Stories continue to circulate of parades of 300 young men carrying baskets to the emperor, filled with riches from every corner of the empire.
 Some of these plants and fruits were revered throughout history.
 Similarly, we honor those products today when we refer to them as “superfoods,” due to their peculiar nutritional/medicinal benefits.
 Among the many gifts that one might find in the ancient gift baskets would be familiar superfoods, such as chia, cacao, vanilla, amaranth, and of course, avocado.

 At the point in history when Europeans arrived in the “new world,” three empires, the Aztec, Inca, and Maya, ruled much of the land.
 The large populations, advanced technologies, complex social structures, and great wealth of these societies was tremendously impressive to the Europeans.
 The agricultural achievements they had accomplished were nothing short of outstanding.
 At the time, avocado was consumed by all of society, from the commoners to the emperor and ruling classes.
-The fruit was widely believed to have potent medicinal and mystical power.
+The fruit was widely believed to have potent medicinal and mystical power (the beginning of understanding the benefits of avocado).
 This was quite rare, considering that usually the most powerful foods, including cacao, vanilla, and spirulina were reserved mostly for the higher classes.
-The avocado was also appreciated for its beautifying effect and fertility enhancing capabilities.
+The avocado was also appreciated for its beautifying effect and fertility enhancing capabilities (more of the benefits of avocado).
 Renowned Mexican chef and historian, Edmundo Escamilla, has said that after the Spaniards understood the importance of the fruit they where quick to incorporate avocado into their diets.
 Comically, Escamilla lectures that it was the Spanish women who forced their husbands to plant avocado trees and consume their mystical powers.